Esri/offline-editor-js/doc/howtousetpklibrary.md

 * Size of the extent
 * Minimum and maximum zoom level

-It's a general recommended to keep the size of the local database (IndexedDB) below 75MBs, with a maximum of 100MBs for best performance.
+It's a general recommended to keep the size of the local database below 75MBs, with a maximum of 100MBs for best performance.
 Allowing the database to grow to large can result in browser crashes and slow app performance.

 The amount of memory allowed to the browser is dependant on many variables including the available device memory, other applications already running and the number of open browser tabs.